NAVODAYA STUDIO

 Subject of many folktales and ballads, this was where the ankam duels got staged.

-Thirunaavaay - An ancient settlement on the Bharathapuzha river.
+Thirunaavaya - An ancient settlement on the Bharathapuzha river.

-On its sandbanks, once in 12 years, the famous Maamaankom festival was conducted.
+On its sandbanks, once in 12 years, the famous Maamankam festival was conducted.
 The dispute for the right to conduct the festival led to the chavear (suicide squad) attacks against the ruling Zamorin king.
 Chandu meets the mystic bladesmith here.

 Ponnaapuram fort - The gambler’s den of a famous warlord Kelu Mooppan.